Simonpnce57/ai-case-study/README.md

 * **Why do you think that offering this product or service would benefit the company?**: Personalized medicine is the future of healthcare, and being at the forefront could position the company as a market leader.
 * **What technologies would this additional product or service utilize?**: Scientists have used artificial intelligence (AI) to create new CRISPR gene-editing tools.
 The AI algorithms were trained on vast amounts of biological data, allowing researchers to design new CRISPR proteins and RNA molecules.
 The resulting gene editors (CRISPR-Cas9, ProGen, OpenCRISPR-1 and EVO) were able to precisely cut their intended targets in the genome, and some of them showed promise as efficient and precise gene-editing tools.
 The work has the potential to accelerate the development of new gene therapies and other medical treatments.
 The great majority of AI systems, such as CRISPR-Cas9, show much potential but are not peer-reviewed.

-* **Why are these technologies appropriate for your solution?**: AI can enhance the precision and efficacy of CRISPR gene editing, leading to better patient outcomes and broader applicability of therapies.\
+* **Why are these technologies appropriate for your solution?**: AI can enhance the precision and efficacy of CRISPR gene editing, leading to better patient outcomes and broader applicability of therapies.
+There could be other uses of gene editiing, poeple would be able to design the way thier offspring can look like and avoid hederitary illnesses.

 ## Sources: